Croonin'

-Croonin' is a studio album by Canadian country vocalist Anne Murray.
+Croonin' is the twenty-seventh studio album by Canadian country vocalist Anne Murray.
 It was released by EMI Music Canada and SBK Records on November 2, 1993.
 The album peaked at number 1 on the RPM Country Albums chart.
 Heartland Records put out a Croonin' album with two bonus tracks, and Murray sings Perry Como's hit "Round and Round" and Dean Martin's hit "Memories Are Made of This."
 This album was also released on vinyl LP.